-A must visit for the ‘someone else is paying’ moments, this place oozes Oxonion style with the price tag to match.
+- Old Parsonage A must visit for the ‘someone else is paying’ moments, this place oozes Oxonian style with the price tag to match.
 While it may not be the cheapest place to eat, with assumed service charge added to all bills, the food is excellent and luxurious, in a decadent and beautiful setting.
 Highly recommend their Afternoon Tea and the crème brûlée (above).

-Chinese/Malaysian/Szechuan/Singaporean menu with something for everyone.
+- Zheng Chinese/Malaysian/Szechuan/Singaporean menu with something for everyone.
 We love their cereal prawns, the fried green beans and the beef rendang.
-If you want to talk while you eat, then ask for a table upstairs but frankly you should be there for the food, not the conversation!
+If you want to talk while you eat, then ask for a table upstairs but frankly, you should be there for the food, not the conversation!
 Also excellent for takeaway.

 - La Cucina in St Clements for traditional Italian dining.